DnD 5e - Practical Guide to Mounted Combat

 Clearly the most important feat for mounted combat enthusiasts.
 The first bullet is the only offensive portion of the feat, and in a campaign where human-sized enemies are common it's massive.
 However, it means that you need to ride the biggest mount you can get your hands on.
 Medium-sized mounts like mastiffs and ponies will lose much of the feat's effect.

 The second and third bullets keep your mount alive.
 This is crucial because your mount's capabilities likely won't advance beyond their basic stat block.
 A CR 1/2 Warhorse is the same at level 1 and at level 10, but if you take hits for your mount you don't need to worry about its realtively few hit points or terrible AC.
 Its saves might still be poor, but reducing AOE damage by half goes a long way to keep your mount alive.

 Lance: You have disadvantage when you use a lance to attack a target within 5 feet of you.
 Also, a lance requires two hands to wield when you aren't mounted.

 While mounted, the lance has the highest damage of any one-handed weapon.
 However, the difference between 1d8 and 1d10 is tiny.
 Reach is admittedly nice, but disadvantage against adjacent foes is a huge handicap which no other reach weapon faces.
-This means that if you're fighting adjacent enemies you want to drop your lance and pull out a sword or something.
-This allows you to keep your shield equipped while still enjoying the benefits of reach, though your may be forced to abandon your lance to do so effectively.
-Your mount can take the Disengage action to move away from adjacent enemies, allowing you to continue using your lance effectively until your enemies again move inside your reach.
+This means that if you're fighting adjacent enemies you may want to drop your lance and pull out a sword or something.
+This allows you to keep your shield equipped while still enjoying the benefits of reach, though you may be forced to drop your lance on the ground to do so effectively.
+Or, instead, your mount can take the Disengage action to move away from adjacent enemies, allowing you to continue using your lance effectively until your enemies again move inside your reach.